casparderksen/docker-thorntail-jee8-microprofile/README.md

 - Set name: "Thorntail 2.2.1"
 - Add dependency, select Existing library: "Maven: io.thorntail:arquillian-adapter:2.2.1-Final"

+# Configuring the application

+## HTTPS

+Enable https by running:

+    $ cd myapp; java -jar target/myapp-thorntail.jar -Shttps -Sh2

+See [project-https.yml](myapp/src/main/resources/project-https.yml) for an example https configuration (adapt to your needs).
+Https is not configured by default, because storing passwords and certificates in archives/containers is insecure and not portable across environments.
+Furthermore, https could be offloaded by Nginx or Istio.

+To generate a self-signed certificate, run `gen_keystore.sh` in [myapp/security](myapp/security).

+To run the Docker container with https enabled, mount a host volume containing `keystore.jsk` at `/opt/security` and specify `-Shttps` as command-line argument.
+The `mvn docker:run -Pdocker` target is configured for running with https enabled.

+## Datasource configuration

+Datasource configuration is stored in `profile-*.yml` files, and not enabled by default.
+In this way, it is possible to run a standalone application with an H2 in-memory database, or connect to a network database.
+A datasource configuration must be supplied in order to run the application, either via a profile or external configuration file.
+Available profiles are: `h2`, `postgres`.

+## Debugging

+The `testing` profile enables debug logging.

-# Arquillian
+# Docker

-The `@DefaultDeployment` annotation does not bundle tests dependencies for in-container tests.
-Therefore, a loadable extensions is added via the SPI mechanism in Java for adding test libraries to the deployment.

-Note that `@DefaultDeployment` only adds classes in the current package.
+## Java 8 in Docker

+When running Java 8 in a container, the following JVM options should be specified:
+- respect CPU and memory limits: `-XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap`
+- use all available heap in Docker: `-XX:MaxRAMFraction=1`
+- ensure sufficient entropy: `-Djava.security.egd=file:/dev/./urandom`

+When building the container, an exec-style entrypoint should be specified, in order to launch a single process that can receive Unix signals.
+In this way, command line arguments for profiles can be specified when starting the container.

+To run the image with another entrypoint:

+    docker run --rm -it --entrypoint bash myapp

-# Remote debugging
+## Remote debugging in Docker

-To enable remote debugging in a Docker container, start the application with the following environment variable:
+The `JAVA_TOOL_OPTIONS` environment variable can be specified to set Java command line options without altering the container image.
+To enable remote debugging in a Docker container, start the container with the following environment variable:

     JAVA_TOOL_OPTIONS=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005

-The  `docker:run` Maven target has been configured for this (see `pom.xml`).
+The `mvn docker:run -Pdocker` target has been configured for this (see [`pom.xml`](pom.xml)).

 # References